 His thought is not usually studied in deep by the Argentinean scholarship.
 But General Perón elaborated a complex doctrine, with a deep humanistic vision, endowed with a great understanding of the national and the international, which has not yet been fully dimensioned and implemented.
 He forecasted at the same time the fall of the USSR and the crisis of capitalism.

 Persepolis was the most magnificent city in the Ancient World, and it was destroyed by that runt Alexander of Macedon

 CYRUS THE GREAT THE FATHER & LIBERATOR

 The Iranians regarded him as "The Father"; Babylonian as "The Liberator”, Hellenes as 'Law-Giver'; and the Jews as 'The Anointed of the Lord’.

 By Charles F. Horne - Charles F. Horne, ed., The Sacred Books and Early Literature of the East, (New York: Parke, Austin, & Lipscomb, 1917), Vol. I: Babylonia and Assyria, pp. 460-462; The Bible (Douai-Rheims Version), (Baltimore: John Murphy Co., 1914), Public Domain, Link

-Cyrus the Great,(for some reason many people prefer more authoritarian than democratic regimes, but authoritarian ones can only work if the autocrat is wise and tolerant; Cyrus the Great - audiobook).
+Cyrus the Great,(for some reason many people prefer more authoritarian than democratic regimes, but authoritarian ones can only work if the autocrat is wise, tolerant and incorruptible; Cyrus the Great - audiobook).